cheredia19/my-journey-datahub-cloud/README.md

 The detail is that sometimes we want to sort the data referencing to another column and not in ascending order as it is preset.

-Given this scenario, I discovered that you have two alternatives: set a first index column in your dataset or put as the first column the field you would like to sort the data with.
+Faced with this scenario, I found that I had two alternatives: set a first index column in your dataset or put the field I would like to sort the data by in the first column.

 Another issue I found is that **Spanish speakers (like me) usually separate decimals with a comma**.
 If you work with comma-separated values in your dataset, it will corrupt the file.
 That's why it's so important to **use a dot instead of a comma** when working with numbers like English speakers naturally do.
 Besides, the system interprets the dot as the default separator between integers and decimals.